M&As: Your Team Is Watching You. Closely.

 These 5 tips can help leaders manage both themselves and their teams during the transition.

+1. Manage your own narrative before you manage the organization's narrative.
 Leaders naturally form opinions about a merger early.
-Whether that reaction is excitement, skepticism, or concern, it tends to show up in your tone and behavior.
+Whether that reaction is excitement, skepticism, or concern, it tends to show up in tone and behavior.
 Take a moment to notice the story you are telling yourself about the change.
 Your team will likely adopt that story faster than any official message.

+2. Assume your team is reading signals you did not intend to send.
 Employees study leaders closely during uncertainty.
 A too-quick comment, a skeptical reaction, or even an unintended smirk can easily be interpreted as inside knowledge or worse, dissent.
 Slow down your communication and be deliberate about what your behavior might be signaling.

+3. Acknowledge uncertainty instead of trying to avoid or dismiss it.
 Leaders sometimes believe they must project complete certainty very early on in the process.
 In reality, credibility often increases when leaders acknowledge what is still unfolding.
-Employees tend to trust leaders who can say, “Here is what we know today, and here is what we are still learning.
-That includes me if I am being honest.”
+Employees tend to trust leaders who can say, "Here is what we know today, and here is what we are still learning.
+That includes me if I am being honest."

+4. Listen for what is not being said.
 During major transitions, employees often hesitate to raise difficult questions.
-Leaders know that silence in meetings does not always mean agreement.
+Silence in meetings does not always mean agreement.
 It may simply mean people are waiting to see how safe it is to speak.
 Leaders who create space for honest questions often uncover issues early, before they grow into larger problems.
-In coaching, these questions have helped leaders open communication doors:
+In coaching, these questions have helped open communication doors:

-“What might we be overlooking/underestimating here?”
+"What might we be overlooking or underestimating here?"

 "What questions do you think people in the organization are probably asking right now?"

-Employees are not expecting answers that are flawless and always-delivered-perfectly.
-This is what you think they expect.
-What they are looking for is steadiness.
-Consistent communication, the rationale/context, thoughtful decisions, and visible engagement from leaders create a sense of stability even when the broader situation is still evolving.
-Some humor and levity never hurts at times.
+5. Focus on steadiness, not perfection.
+Employees are not expecting flawless answers delivered perfectly every time.
+That is what leaders often assume they expect.
+What employees are actually looking for is steadiness.
+Consistent communication, clear rationale and context, thoughtful decisions, and visible engagement from leaders create a sense of stability even when the broader situation is still evolving.
+Some humor and levity never hurts either.

 In the end, your team will remember less about what was said and more about how you showed up.